dreemproject/dreemgl/docs/api/guides/components/README.md

-# Extending DreemGL with New Components
+# DreemGL IoT Guide

-Extending DreemGL to communicate with and access IoT devices, web services and other external resources means creating a DreemGL component.
+This document describes how to extend DreemGL to communicate with and access IoT devices, web services and other external resources.

 ## Simple Web Service as a DreemGL Component